hyperspy/hyperspy/rosettascio/docs/supported_formats/mrcz.rst

 Extra saving arguments
 ^^^^^^^^^^^^^^^^^^^^^^

-- ``do_async``: currently supported within HyperSpy for writing only, this will save  the file in a background thread and return immediately.
+- ``do_async``: currently supported within RosettaSciIO for writing only, this will save  the file in a background thread and return immediately.
 Defaults to `False`.

 ..
 Warning::

-    There is no method currently implemented within Hyperspy to tell if an asychronous write has finished.
+    There is no method currently implemented within RosettaSciIO to tell if an asychronous write has finished.